If you're in the service industry, you will inevitably encounter time registration and will have to create invoices based on time tracking.

 At project level, you can also set whether a project is calculated according to the principle of price per user, price per work type or fixed price per hour.

 1. You decide to use an hourly rate per user but the hourly rate deviates for this specific project.

 Example: John normally always works for 80 EUR/hour, but for this project you agree that his rate will be 85 EUR an hour.
 You adjust this in the project itself.
 Navigate to Project info in the header of the project, and go to the “Co-workers" box on that page.
-If you click on the pencil next to a user, you can enter an adjusted hourly rate.
+If you click on the three dots next to a user, you can enter an adjusted hourly rate.

 2. The hourly rate per user changes during the course of the project.